loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 For the steps shown below, you will need:

 * Computer running Photoshop (we are using Adobe Creative Suite CS4 for Windows 10)
-* Individual files for the images
+* Eight individual files for the images in the correct format
-* Individual files for the inside information
+* Eight individual files for the inside information in the correct format

 .. index:: rasterize, rotate, place file, File Place command, group layers